Best AI Solutions for Portfolio Monitoring in 2026

 Is our portfolio company data safe with AI monitoring?

 It depends entirely on the vendor.
 Some platforms store your data on shared infrastructure and use it to improve their models across all clients.
 Others offer dedicated instances with no data sharing.
 Ask three specific questions: Is our data used to train models that serve other clients?
 Where is it stored geographically?
 What happens to it if we cancel the contract?
-At WorkWise, we build on zero-retention architecture, meaning your data is processed but never stored or reused.
+At WorkWise, your data is never stored.
+It is processed, then gone.

 What alerts can AI portfolio monitoring generate?